fever324/LargeScaleArchitecture/Horizontal Scaling/README.md

 `n * p * 2e-3 + n * (1-p) * 1e-3 / N = 1  `

-c).
-The more the better
+c). max of n is 5000 where the second term goes to 0 when N goes to infinity.

 ##3.
 Hybrid System.